SamPurle/SamPurle-github.io/_posts/2020-06-19-titanic-project.markdown

 <img src="{{site.url}}/{{site.baseurl}}/assets/Titanic/CorrPlot.png">
 {: refdef}

+Although this plot does not show detailed information about the data, it can be used to highlight areas for investigate.
+The two features that appear to have the strongest influence on a passenger's Survival are Passenger Class and Sex (with Females having a higher likelihood of Survival than Males).

+Plots can be generated on a feature-by-feature basis to investigate trends in more detail.
 It is possible to generate these visualisations iteratively as shown by the function below, although I have generated some plots manually to provide cleaner formatting and better legibility.

 {% highlight python %}